MBODM/pingalive/README.md

 - It just executes the Windows `ping.exe` with `-t 194.25.2.129` as parameters.
 - The IP address (_194.25.2.129_) is Telekom´s main DNS server.

 Telekom is the largest ISP company in Germany.
-That DNS server is a rather stable and longliving server (since more than 40 years now).
+The used DNS server is a rather stable and longliving server (since more than 40 years now).
 The IP address of that server has never changed (and will never, in my opinion).
 Therefore i´m using this specific IP address.

 ### Why it exists
 - I wasn´t able to successfully add a batch file (`.bat`) or a link (`.lnk`) to the Windows 10 Taskbar.